RakhithJK/Tyrrrz-LightBulb-wiki/Troubleshooting.md

 - **Make sure latest Windows updates are installed**.
 - **Update GPU drivers**.
 - Monitors connected via **DisplayLink** don't allow changing gamma by default.
 Refer to [this post](https://support.displaylink.com/knowledgebase/articles/1886413-how-to-enable-night-light-or-f-lux-on-displaylink) to enable this feature.
-- **TeamViewer** may have installed its own display driver which doesn't support changing gamma.
+- If you've installed **TeamViewer** you may have also installed its own display driver which doesn't support changing gamma.
 You will have to uninstall the driver (no need to uninstall the software).
 More info [here](https://github.com/Tyrrrz/LightBulb/issues/100#issuecomment-554009433).
 - Disable **integrated GPU** in BIOS if you're using a discrete GPU as it may cause interference.
 More info [here](https://github.com/Tyrrrz/LightBulb/issues/130#issuecomment-565752598).

 ### Cursor is not affected by gamma changes